tarahmarie/investigations/playbook.md

 **Authors**

-**Adam Shostack: **Adam Shostack is a leading expert on threat modeling, and a consultant, entrepreneur, technologist, author and game designer.
-He's a member of the BlackHat Review Board, and helped create the CVE.
-Adam also serves as an Affiliate Professor at the Paul G. Allen School of Computer Science and Engineering at the University of Washington.
+**Victoria Ontiveros:** Victoria Ontiveros is a Master in Public Policy candidate at the Harvard Kennedy School of Government where she is focusing on how cybersecurity interacts with foreign policy issues.
+Her Policy Analysis Exercise at HKS explored how the U.S. can respond to China’s increasing investment in Africa’s telecommunications infrastructure development.

-**Tarah Wheeler: **Tarah Wheeler is CEO of information security consultancy Red Queen Dynamics, and a Cyber Project Fellow at the Belfer Center.
+**Tarah Wheeler:** Tarah Wheeler is CEO of information security consultancy Red Queen Dynamics, and a Cyber Project Fellow at the Belfer Center.
 She is an International Security Fellow at New America and a US/UK Fulbright Scholar in Cyber Security.
 She is an Electronic Frontier Foundation advisory board member, as well as a contributor at the Washington Post, the Brookings Institution, and Foreign Policy Magazine.

-**Victoria Ontiveros:** Victoria Ontiveros is a Master in Public Policy candidate at the Harvard Kennedy School of Government where she is focusing on how cybersecurity interacts with foreign policy issues.
-Her Policy Analysis Exercise at HKS explored how the U.S. can respond to China’s increasing investment in Africa’s telecommunications infrastructure development.
+**Adam Shostack:** Adam Shostack is a leading expert on threat modeling, and a consultant, entrepreneur, technologist, author and game designer.
+He's a member of the BlackHat Review Board, and helped create the CVE.
+Adam also serves as an Affiliate Professor at the Paul G. Allen School of Computer Science and Engineering at the University of Washington.